Finding the Law of the Micro-States and Small Jurisdictions of Europe

 12. Policy Issues

-A few private organizations are concerned with policy matters in relation to the states under review or with democracy or anti-corruption generally; an Internet search under “micro-states,” “microstates” and “mini-states” should yield additional hits.
+A few private organizations are concerned with policy matters about the states under review or with democracy or anti-corruption generally; an Internet search under “micro-states,” “microstates,” and “mini-states” should yield additional hits.

-A list of real and imagined micro-states was developed by the late Professor Fabrice O’Driscoll, author of “Ils ne siègent pas à l’ONU.” — Archived copy.
-The most prominent of these in case law and law review articles has been Sealand:
+A list of real and imagined micro-states was developed by the late Professor Fabrice O’Driscoll, author of “Ils ne siègent pas à l’ONU“—Archived copy.
+The most prominent of these in case law and law review articles has been Sealand (link to archived former Web site):

-Some of the matters raised by Sealand are familiar to those who know the history of Radio Caroline, now updated by new developments in intellectual property, communications and data storage and handling.
+Some of the matters raised by Sealand are familiar to those who know the history of Radio Caroline, now updated by new developments in intellectual property, communications, and data storage and handling.
 The question of micro-states is considered generally in Jorri C. Duursma’s book Fragmentation and the International Relations of Micro-states (Cambridge University Press 1996; reviewed at 9 Eur.
 J. Int’l L. 763 (1998) and 12 Am.
 U. J. Int’l J.L. & Pol’y 629 (1997)).
-It is extensively discussed in books such as James Crawford, The Creation of New States (1979) and Thomas D. Grant, The Recognition of States: Law and Practice in Debate and Evolution (1999), and in many law review articles.
-A brief summary of the issues appears on the Swiss Government website.
-The economic aspect is discussed in Armstrong & Reed, “Western European micro-states and EU autonomous regions: the advantages of size and sovereignty“, 23 World Devel.
+It is extensively discussed in books such as James Crawford, The Creation of States in International Law (2006); Thomas D. Grant, The Recognition of States: Law and Practice in Debate and Evolution (1999); and in many law review articles.
+A summary of the issues appears on the Swiss Government website.
+The economic aspect is discussed in Armstrong & Reed, “Western European micro-states and EU autonomous regions: the advantages of size and sovereignty,” 23 World Devel.
 1229 (1995).[17]

 13. Pathfinders, Bibliographic References and General Sources of Law Online